HirokiHamaguchi/latexlint/README.md

 ### LLT

 Detect `^T` in `.tex` or `.md` files.
-It is likely that you want to use `^\top` or `^\mathsf{T}` instead to represent the transpose of a matrix or a vector.
+You likely want to use `^\top` or `^\mathsf{T}` instead to represent the transpose of a matrix or a vector.
 Otherwise, we cannot distinguish between the transpose and the power by a variable `T`.
-This pattern should be appeared only in math mode.
+This pattern should appear only in math mode.

 [Ref by BrownieAlice](https://blog.browniealice.net/post/latex_transpose/).